 Refresh "VVdb_MIK" ×

 Select Refresh Source Select Bookmark Summary Select Refresh Source Select the source of the data refresh.
 Parent Set the data state of this VDB to any available point from the parent.
 Self Set the data state of this VDB to any available point on this VDB.
-Relative Set the data state of this VDB to any available point from any relative VDB.
-Bookmark Set the data state any compatible b
+Relative Set the data state of this VDB to any available point from any relative VDB. rk lata state of this patible bookmari

-Cancel Back Next Submit
+Cancel Back ext Submit